AdobeDocs/experience-manager-65.en/help/forms/developing/application-manager-client-java-api.md

 }
 ```

-## Quick Start (SOAP mode): Exporting Applications using the Java API {#quick-start-soap-mode-exporting-applications-using-the-java-api}
+## Quick Start (SOAP mode): Exporting Applications using the Java&trade; API {#quick-start-soap-mode-exporting-applications-using-the-java-api}

-The following Java code example exports an application using the JAVA API.
+The following Java&trade; code example exports an application using the Java&trade; API.

 ```java
 /*